-The vision of the Swiss Nutrition Strategy 2017-24 is that all people can decide in favour of a balanced and varied diet.
+The vision of the Swiss Nutrition Policy 2017-2024 is that all people can decide in favour of a balanced and varied diet.
 They should have a framework that enables them to maintain a healthy lifestyle on their own – regardless of their background, socio-economic status or age.

-Three goals were defined as part of the Swiss Nutrition Strategy 2017-24:
+Three goals were defined as part of the Swiss Nutrition Policy 2017-2024:

 An action plan for implementation

 The FSVO has worked with key players from industry, NGOs, government and education to draw up an action plan.
-The plan defines concrete measures for implementation of the strategy in four action areas:
+The plan defines concrete measures for implementation of the policy in four action areas:

-Measurable goals are defined for each measure to document the progress in implementing the Nutrition Strategy.
+Measurable goals are defined for each measure to document the progress in implementing the Nutrition Policy.